nicm42/100-days-of-code-v2/log3.md

 **Day 84: 5th July 2021**
 I did a video and a half today, which came to an hour.
 But I added another half hour to the watch list, so it's not really gone down much...

+**Day 85: 6th July 2021**
+The watch list has now gone down a lot.
+I realised the one I started yesterday was just watching someone follow documentation and I got the idea.
+So I watched one about TypeScript with Node and Express.
+Which gave me the gist and I'll have to check specifics for what I want to do when I come to use it.